Swegbloo/Nemoh/README.md

 This product has been developed at [Ecole Centrale de Nantes](http://www.ec-nantes.fr) by
 G. Delhommeau, A. Babarit, J. Singh, P. Guével, J.C.
 Daubisse, R. Kurnia.

+## Pre-built binaries and documentation

+Pre-built binaries (executables) of all the Nemoh programs for Linux and Windows (x64) can be found in the `Releases` section of the project for each version (starting from v3.0.0), along with a PDF documentation.

+Alternatively, you can compile Nemoh by yourself using the following instructions.

 ## Compilation

 Compile all Nemoh executables using CMake (from the root of the repository):